If you’ve been tinkering with the idea of listing and hopefully selling your home, you may have come across the infamous “zero listing fee” option.

 - And perhaps future deals too, while also getting referrals

-- So it’s worth it to them
+- So it’s worth it to them to do a one-time freebie

 The trick to the zero listing fee isn’t what happens when you sell your existing home, but what happens when you buy your next home.